 Looking for resources on California's energy, land, and mineral resources?
 The California Department of Conservation’s educational portal offers a wide variety of earth science educational materials including data, maps, and publications.
-Looking for information is easy with specific categories for teachers, hobbyist, scientists and students.
+Finding specific information is easy with specific categories for teachers, hobbyist, scientists and students.

 Join California State Parks every Monday through Friday for its home learning program.
-Students learning from home will be able to access our precious natural resources and cultural heritage from the comfort of their own home.
-Each session focuses on a specific range of grade levels where interpreters read books, tell stories about State Parks, tour iconic museums including Hearst Castle, and explore majestic redwood forests and marine protected areas.
+Students learning from home will be able to access information on natural resources and cultural heritage from the comfort of their own home.
+Each session focuses on an activity specialized for a specific range of grade levels, where interpreters read books, tell stories about State Parks, tour iconic museums like Hearst Castle, and explore majestic redwood forests and marine-protected areas.
 Families can register for the home learning programs by visiting the PORTS program website.

 With sweeping views, recreational areas, and large swaths of native plants and wildlife, the Baldwin Hills are a much-loved open space and landmark in Los Angeles.
 Over the course of the region’s development, the role of the Baldwin Hills has shifted dramatically.
 Learn about the history of the Baldwin Hills and its natural features, vegetation, and wildlife on Baldwin Hills Nature.